 By the Numbers

-Thus far, the partnership has directly engaged more than 200 faculty, students, and administrators from both universities, and countless more have attended workshops, meetings, and events.
-Since 2003, more than 25 exchange visits have occurred in each direction, producing over 15 reports, curriculum guides, workshops, and collaborative resources.
+The partnership directly engaged more than 200 faculty, students and administrators from both universities, and countless more attended workshops, meetings and events.

 About the Partnership

-Al-Quds University and Brandeis University are engaged in a unique intercultural partnership that links an Arab institution in Jerusalem and a Jewish-sponsored institution in the United States in an exchange designed to build a Palestinian civic institution, provide education opportunities for students, faculty, and staff and foster cultural understanding.
+Between 2003 and 2013 Al-Quds University and Brandeis University were engaged in a unique intercultural partnership that linked an Arab institution in Jerusalem and a Jewish-sponsored institution in the United States in an exchange designed to build a Palestinian civic institution, provide education opportunities for students, faculty and staff, and foster cultural understanding.

 - improve the administrative and infrastructure capacities at Al-Quds, one of Palestine's nascent civic institutions;